 - i.
 A student may be reassessed in any failed module at the present level of study, as long as the student has sufficient reassessment opportunities available. - ii.
-Compensation is limited to a total maximum of 30 credits from across all levels of study.
+Compensation is limited to a maximum of 20 credits at each level of study.
 The Level 6 project module cannot be compensated.